SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 * `oauth.testreg.password=` - OAuth password for test registration

 #### TDS Admin properties
-The following parameters need to be configured inside Program Management for TDS Admin
+The following parameters need to be added into a Program Management TDSAdmin configuration for TDS Admin itself to function:

 * `tdsadmin.sessionTimeoutMinutes=15`
 * `tdsadmin.SqlCommandTimeout=60`